 Gardens by the Bay can be found in the main downtown area.
 The park spans about 101 hectares, all of which is on reclaimed land.
 It is located right next to the downtown MRT station making it easily accessible from anywhere in Singapore.

-It is also right next to the Marina Bay Sands Hotel.
+It is also right next to the Marina Bay Sands Hotel, aka one of the best places to stay in Singapore.
 If you want to see what the view of the gardens in like from up above, then take a drink at the top of this impressive building.
 Gardens By The Bay is actually made up of 3 distinct areas, the main one being the South Garden where you will find the supertrees and domes.

 Getting There By MRT